Battlefield Vegas: History

 Battlefield Vegas opened on October 1, 2012, following three years of planning and development.
 Founded by David Famiglietti, Ron Cheney, and Karla Cheney, the five-acre military-themed complex cost $2.5 million to build.
 Located off the Las Vegas Strip to its east, Battlefield Vegas is close to Circus Circus Las Vegas.
 Prior to founding the company, Cheney had been a chiropractor for 14 years and had served in the United States Army.
 His aim in establishing Battlefield Vegas was to give the community the opportunity to safely discharge firearms.
 In 2013, the company placed first in TripAdvisor's Traveler's Choice Award rankings for Las Vegas.
 In 2016, it had 68 employees, who were largely veterans.
 The employees wear military fatigues.
 Co-founder David Famiglietti died of cancer in 2019 at age 39.
 Battlefield Vegas belongs to and is run by Henderson Defense Industries, a limited liability company controlled by Ron and Karla Cheney.

-In January 2013, Battlefield Vegas hosted a National Rifle Association lobbying session with 20 Nevada politicians, including Democratic and Republican members of the Assembly and Nevada Senate and local Las Vegas and Clark County politicians.
+In January 2013, Battlefield Vegas hosted a National Rifle Association lobbying session with 20 Nevada politicians.
+Participants included Democratic and Republican members of the Nevada Assembly and Nevada Senate as well as local Las Vegas and Clark County politicians.
 Assemblywoman Michele Fiore, who proposed a law to permit people with firearms licenses to carry a concealed firearm at schools, helped organize the event by inviting the 63 members of the Nevada Assembly and Senate to learn about firearms from the NRA.
 They attended lessons for three hours and went shooting for one hour.
 Roughly 36 protesters stood outside the complex to demonstrate against the NRA gathering and in support of gun control.
 On June 18, 2016, Michael Steven Sandford was arrested during a Donald Trump Las Vegas rally when he attempted to steal a police officer's firearm.
 Sandford, who had no prior experience with firing guns, received instructions at Battlefield Vegas on June 17 about how to wield a 9mm Glock, which he discharged 20 times at the range.